philips-software/bom-bar/README.md

-# Collector
+# Collector, a service to evaluate the bill-of-materials for projects

 ## Overview
-Collector is an experimental web service for collecting the software bill-of-materials ("SBOM") for projects.
-It is intended to evaluate license compatibility of the reported packages.
+Collector is an _experimental_ web service for evaluating various aspects of the software bill-of-materials ("SBOM") files for projects, including:

+- License compatibility of packages
+- Security vulnerabilities (TODO)

 ## TODO / Limitations
 (A marked checkbox means the topic is in progress.)

 - [x] Import of SBOM in SPDX format.
 - [x] License compatibility evaluation.
-- [x] Rest API to expose evaluation results.
+- [ ] Rest API to expose evaluation results.
+- [ ] Persist data into database.

 Future ideas:
 - [ ] Track security vulnerabilities based on CVE/NVD database.